TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

 BACK TO TOP

-This privacy policy is effective June 14, 2014.
+This privacy policy is effective August 5, 2016.